-Microorganisms that cause disease are said to be pathogenic.
+Microorganisms that cause disease are said to be pathogenic

 - Respiratory: via inhalation.

 - Alimentary (GIT): by ingestion.

 - Genital tract: sexual contact.

 - Skin: abrasions, bites...

 - Others: Conjunctiva, blood transfusion, injections and organ transplants.

-- Congenital infections (vertical transmission).
+- Congenital infections (vertical transmission) moves from the mother to her embryo.